MAD32 EV Mini Oled Edition for EVs on ESP32

 📡

-WiFi P2P communication between two modules (up to 100m range).
+WiFi P2P communication between modules (up to 100m range).
+Configure via WiFi AP “Pirate.AC” (captive portal) with editable HTML templates stored in LittleFS.
 Master sends VESC data to Slave display.
-Great for dual-board setups or remote monitoring.
+Network credentials: “piratewashere” (default).

 📺